-Pirate Chick VPN is a malicious application that pretends to be a a legitimate VPN service providing software.
-Pirate Chick VPN is free for anyone to download at its official website.
-However, developers also proliferate it by using a deceptive marketing method called "bundling".
-The purpose of Pirate Chick VPN is to inject system with additional malware.
+Pirate Chick VPN is a malicious application that claims to be legitimate software that provides a VPN service.
+Pirate Chick VPN is free for anyone to download on its official website, however, developers also proliferate it using a deceptive marketing method called "bundling".
+The purpose of Pirate Chick VPN is to inject systems with additional malware.

-As said before, Pirate Chick VPN is designed to download and install additional malware into the system.
-However, before doing so, Pirate Chick VPN runs a number of tests.
-Firstly, it checks the list of running processes and if it detects an process that may interfere, the malware download/installation is aborted.
-Next goes victim's location.
-Pirate Chick VPN connects to its website to check victim's IP address and determine the geolocation.
-If the IP address is located in Belarus, Ukraine, Russia or Kazakhstan, the malware will not be injected.
-Last goes environment test.
-Pirate Chick VPN checks the environment to detect if the operating system is running in a virtual machine (Virtual Box, Vmware or HyperV) and, if so, the malware download/installation will be aborted as well.
-Now it is known that in the past Pirate Chick VPN was used to distribute a high-risk data-stealing trojan called AZORult.
-The purpose of this trojan is to gather various account credentials and save them in a remote server.
-Therefore, its presence may lead to serious privacy issues, financial losses and even identity theft.
-At the time of research, however, the latest versions of Pirate Chick VPN's payload was Sysinternals Process Monitor.
-Nevertheless, there's a high credibility that this is a only temporary payload while cyber criminals are preparing another malware distribution campaign.
-These persons may spread ransomware, cryptocurrency miners or other high-risk trojans.
-It is very unlikely for them to spread less harmful applications (like adware or browser hijackers), when they can easily inject high-risk malware.
-To sum up, having Pirate Chick VPN installed on your computer might eventually lead to serious privacy issues, huge financial/data losses, computer performance decrease, and a variety of other issues.
+As mentioned, Pirate Chick VPN downloads and installs additional malware into the system, however, before doing so, it runs a number of tests.
+Firstly, it checks the list of running processes and if it detects a process that might interfere, the malware download/installation is aborted.
+Next, it checks the victim's location.
+Pirate Chick VPN connects to its website to check the victim's IP address and determine the geolocation.
+If the IP address is located in Belarus, Ukraine, Russia, or Kazakhstan, the malware will not be injected.
+Finally, there is an environment check.
+Pirate Chick VPN analyzes the environment to detect if the operating system is running on a virtual machine (Virtual Box, Vmware, or HyperV).
+If so, the malware download/installation is once again aborted.
+In the past, Pirate Chick VPN was used to distribute a high-risk data-stealing trojan called AZORult.
+The purpose of this trojan is to gather various account credentials and save them to a remote server.
+Therefore, its presence could lead to serious privacy issues, financial loss, and even identity theft.
+At time of research, however, the latest versions of Pirate Chick VPN's payload was Sysinternals Process Monitor.
+Nevertheless, there is a high probability that this is a only temporary payload whilst cyber criminals prepare another malware distribution campaign.
+These people might spread ransomware, cryptocurrency miners, or other high-risk trojans.
+It is unlikely that they will spread less harmful applications (such as adware or browser hijackers) when they can easily inject high-risk malware.
+Therefore, having Pirate Chick VPN installed on your computer might eventually lead to serious privacy issues, significant financial/data loss, reduced computer performance, and a variety of other issues.